College football

-College football is gridiron football that is played by teams of amateur student-athletes at universities and colleges.
+College football (Football universitaire) is gridiron football that is played by teams of amateur student-athletes at universities and colleges.
 It was through collegiate competition that gridiron football first gained popularity in the United States.

 Like gridiron football generally, college football is most popular in the United States and Canada.
 While no single governing body exists for college football in the United States, most schools, especially those at the highest levels of play, are members of the National Collegiate Athletic Association (NCAA).
 In Canada, collegiate football competition is governed by U Sports for universities.
 The Canadian Collegiate Athletic Association (for colleges) governs soccer and other sports but not gridiron football.
 Other countries, such as Mexico, Japan and South Korea, also host college football leagues with modest levels of support.

 Unlike most other major sports in North America, no official minor league farm organizations exist for American football or Canadian football.
-Therefore, college football is generally considered to be the second tier of American and Canadian football; ahead of high school competition, but below professional competition.
+Therefore, college football is generally considered to be the second tier of American and Canadian football, ahead of high school competition but below professional competition.
 In some parts of the United States, especially the South and Midwest, college football is more popular than professional football.
 For much of the 20th century, college football was generally considered to be more prestigious than professional football.

-The overwhelming majority of professional football players in the National Football League (NFL) and other leagues previously played college football.
+The overwhelming majority of professional football players in the National Football League (NFL) and other leagues previously played college football, with players who previously played in the NCAA Division I Football Bowl Subdivision, the highest level of college football in the United States, making up 92.7% of the NFL's total active roster during the 2025 season.
 The NFL draft each spring sees 224 players selected and offered a contract to play in the league, with the vast majority coming from the NCAA.
-Other professional leagues, such as the Canadian Football League (CFL) and United Football League (UFL), hold their own drafts each year which also see primarily college players selected.
-Players who are not selected can still attempt to obtain a professional roster spot as an undrafted free agent.
-Despite these opportunities, only around 1.6% of NCAA college football players end up playing professionally in the NFL.
+Other professional leagues, such as the Canadian Football League (CFL) and United Football League (UFL), hold their own drafts each year that also involve primarily college players selected.
+Players who are not selected can still attempt to win a professional roster spot as an undrafted free agent.
+Despite these opportunities, only around 1.6% of NCAA college football players eventually play professionally in the NFL.